larsr1996/larsr1996.github.io/_pages/about.md

 ## Preprints

+1. A. A. Golovanov, I. Yu.
+Kostyukov, L. Reichwein, J. Thomas, and A. Pukhov, *Excitation of strongly nonlinear plasma wakefield by electron bunches*, arXiv:2102.04693 (2021)
-1. L. Reichwein, A. Hützen, M. Büscher, and A. Pukhov, *On the robustness of spin polarization for magnetic vortex accelerated proton bunches in density down-ramps*, arXiv:2101.10148 (2021)
+2. L. Reichwein, A. Hützen, M. Büscher, and A. Pukhov, *On the robustness of spin polarization for magnetic vortex accelerated proton bunches in density down-ramps*, arXiv:2101.10148 (2021)

 # Teaching